Fukaya categories of blowups: Introduction

-We take as a convenient regularization scheme the Cieliebak-Mohnke method of Donaldson hypersurfaces \cite{Cieliebak_Mohnke}.
-To stabilize domains of holomorphic disks we choose a Donaldson hypersurface

-so that the $\phi(L)$ is exact in the complement of $D(\LL)$.
-For a suitably chosen almost complex structure, any holomorphic sphere $u: \P^1 \to X$ intersects $D(\LL)$ at least three times \cite[8.17]{Cieliebak_Mohnke}.
-Furthermore, each holomorphic disk $u: \D := \{ \Vert z \Vert \leq 1 \} \to X$ bounding $\phi(L)$ intersects $D(\LL)$ at least once, by the exactness condition.
-For any holomorphic curve $C \to X$ with Lagrangian boundary in $\ul{\phi}$, the intersections of any treed disk $u : C \to X$ with the divisors $D(\LL)$ then stabilize the domain $C$ except possibly for disk components $S_v \subset C$ with two special points.
-The first part of the paper is taken up with showing the following: For any combinatorial type $\Gamma$ with $d$ incoming leaves denote by
+The Cieliebak-Mohnke perturbation scheme \cite{Cieliebak_Mohnke} depends on choosing a Donaldson hypersurface: a codimension two submanifold $D \subset X$ whose homology class is Poincar\'e dual to a high multiple of $[\omega]$ such that the union of Lagrangian submanifolds $L \in \LL$ is exact in the complement of $D$.
+For a suitably chosen almost complex structure, any holomorphic sphere in $X$ intersects $D$ at least three times \cite[8.17]{Cieliebak_Mohnke} and any non-constant holomorphic disk intersects $D$ at least once.
+For any holomorphic treed polygon $u: C \to X$ with boundary pieces labelled by $L_0, \ldots, L_d$, the intersections with the divisor $D$ then stabilize the domain $C$.
+These intersections ``stabilize'' all domains of treed holomorphic maps and allow us to use domain-dependent perturbations of the almost complex structure to overcome the difficulty of regularizing multiply-covered maps.
+In this paper, we extend the construction of \cite{Charest_Woodward_2017}\cite{flips}\cite{Woodward_Xu_2018} to regularize moduli space of treed holomorphic polygons

-the moduli space of holomorphic treed disks bounding $\ul{\phi}$ with interior leaves corresponding to intersections of the map with a Donaldson hypersurface $D(\LL)$, \cw{modulo the equivalence $\sim$ defined by isomorphism of domains}.
-A type is {\em uncrowded} if at most one interior leaf of a given label lies on each ghost subtree.
-As in \cite{flips}, there exist coherent perturbations

-consisting domain-dependent almost complex structures $J_\Gamma$, Hamiltonian perturbations\footnote{Hamiltonian perturbations are needed only for immersed Lagrangians, to perturb away constant disks mapping to self-intersection points.} $H_\Gamma$ supported away from the divisors $D(\LL)$, perturbed Morse functions $F_\Gamma$ on the Lagrangians, and perturbations $\cc{E_\Gamma}$ of the evaluation maps at the interior leaves so that all moduli spaces $\M_\Gamma(\ul{\phi}, D(\cL) )$ of holomorphic treed disks with uncrowded type $\Gamma$ of expected dimension at most one are regular of expected dimension and counts of zero-dimensional moduli spaces define a strictly unital \ainfty category $\Fuk_\cL(X,\bb)$.
+(see Section \ref{section2}).
+Counts of rigid treed holomorphic disks with boundary in the given Lagrangians define the composition maps $m_d$ and the Fukaya category $\Fuk_{\mc L}^\sim(X, \bb)$ as a (curved) strictly unital $A_\infty$ category.